ENTJ Personality Type – Everything You Need To Know About Commander

 On the positive side, people perceive the ENTJs as charismatic, determined leaders with well-defined goals and breakthrough visions.
 They leave an impression of witty and confident individuals who are incredibly well-organized and determined to reach their goals.

 Challenges inspire them, so they are highly unlikely to complain about the difficulty of their job.
-People usually have confidence in Commander personalities as they are excellent problem solvers.
+People usually have confidence in ENTJ personalities as they are excellent problem solvers.

 On the negative side, their arrogance and insensitivity can deter many people, particularly those with a more emotional personality.